The page has been translated by Gen AI.

 Detailed description

-• Enter within 200 characters using English letters, numbers, spaces, and special characters (- _)
+• using English letters, numbers, spaces, and special characters (- _) within 200 characters

-5. Check the input information and click the Complete button.
+5. Check the input information and click the Create button.

 • When creation is complete, check the created resources on the All Services > Compute > GPU Server > Image List page.